 Explaining the new study's results.
 NIOO KNAW via YouTube

-One of the most underreported aspects of climate change, these cycles describe any process that is self-amplifying, and the soil’s release of carbon is just one of many.
+One of the most underreported aspects of climate change, these cycles describe any process that is self-amplifying, and the soil’s release of carbon– in the form of carbon dioxide– is just one of many.

 Imagine you have a bonfire going – that represents climate change.
 Now, imagine you have individual cans of fuel.
 These fuel cans are positive feedback cycles, like carbon trapped in soil.
 We do not want to throw them onto an already raging bonfire, but we’re about to.